Updated: Jan 3

-I always make a stock whenever I have some leftover vegetables, especially the leafy greens.
-You can use any leafy greens you desired.
-Spinach, kale, or even cai-xin works really well, or you can stick to celery.
+I always make a stock whenever I have some leftover vegetables.
 The idea is, you can use any vegetables you desired.
+Not forgetting the scraps as well.
+The scraps are those heads and ends, or even onion or garlic skins.
 The core ingredients are actually mushrooms, onions, garlic and carrots.
 They are the ones which will add sweetness and enhance the flavors into an umami bomb.

 I usually freeze my stock into ice cube trays; it can be kept in the freezer for about 1 month, probably.
 These come in super handy.
-You can use a couple of those ice cube stock for stir-frying or to add flavors to a soup or sauce.
+You can use a couple of those ice cube stock for stir-frying or add flavors to a soup or sauce.
 Their usage is pretty vast.
-As I said earlier, once you start making this recipe, you will never look at those bouillon cubes ever again.
+Once you start making this recipe, you will never look at those bouillon cubes ever again.
+Did I just repeat that sentence?

 Dried Mushrooms, 5